 - If on the grass, make sure there are no poisonous plants or

 So, How long do guinea pigs live in the wild?
 The average is up to 4 years.
 Compare that to around 8 years for a Guinea pig living in captivity.

-So, what is the lifespan of a Guinea Pig?
-Living in the wild is clearly more dangerous and stressful than a nice warm cosy hutch, with plenty of exercise, fresh food and above all,
+Living in the wild is clearly more dangerous and stressful than a nice warm cosy cage, with plenty of exercise, fresh food and above all,